The CloudCenter metadata descriptors are categorized in the following tabs:

 Use the Services palette to identify the required services for your application.
 The CloudCenter platform allows users to select CloudCenter-supported services or define (admins only) custom services via the Services framework.
 Admins can choose to make the custom services available to all users within a tenant.

 When you, the newly-created service is displayed on the Services palette in the .

-The CloudCenter platform also allows you to import a custom service (container or image) or define a custom service to launch a VM on the cloud, install component(s), configure component(s), start the script, scale component(s), and shutdown/delete component(s).
+The CloudCenter platform also allows you to Define a Custom Service to launch a VM on the cloud, install component(s), configure component(s), start the script, scale component(s), and shutdown/delete component(s).
 You can further qualify each service by defining property parameters specific to each instance of this service.

 The Properties palette allows you to specify scripts or binaries to install, customize, configure, start, stop, upgrade, or run the application for any given tier.